 With 40% of the vote, the incumbent Acting Prime Minister Denys Tezdzhanenko and his running mate, a Russian socialite and opera singer Maria Ostroukhova have received more support than any other candidate.
 Nonetheless, without an absolute majority they now have to compete in a second round with the closest runners-up Elisha Mendelson, an Israeli videoproducer and his nominee for Deputy Prime Minister, a Rabbi and Freemason Mordechai Linchart, who received 29.1% of the vote.
 The other two competitors Hannes Bald, a Freemason and former Lostislandic Ambassador to Austria, and Dr. Arvind Kumar Sharma, an Indian diplomat and social activist have received 16.4% and 14.5% of the vote respectively and leave the electoral race.

 Held from 18 to 21 April, the election’s first round saw a participation rate of 30% (55 of 183 registered voters) and was made possible in the first place thanks to the resignation of Denys Tezdzhanenko and sacking of government which moved the election one year ahead from 2019.
-The relatively low turnout is believed to be due to Russia’s meddling in the election, as the voting portal was blocked by the Russian government several hours ahead of the vote as part of the anti-Telegram witch-hunt, rendering it inoperable for Lostislandic citizens in Russia without VPN or proxy.
-Calling out Russia’s leader Vladimir Putin as a “war criminal, serial murderer and enemy of civilization” in an emergency announcement delivered via live broadcast shortly before the start of the vote, President Mar has offered his support in overturning the ban to the Russian Lostislandic community, but it is unclear how many Lostislandic citizens ended requesting it.
+The relatively low turnout is believed to be due to Lostislandic citizens in Russia being unable to access the voting portal as its IP was blocked by the Russian authorities amid the attempts to ban Telegram.

-A relative newcomer to Lostislandic politics, the Israeli radio broadcaster and videoproducer Elisha Mendelson, together with his nominee for Deputy Prime Minister, a Rabbi and Freemason Mordechai Linchart, rapidly came into prominence by pursuing environmentalism, free market and direct democracy and received support from nearly one-third of the voters.
-The Federal Republic of Lostisland has a notable Jewish/Israeli community and these numbers correlate with last year’s referendums on proclaiming Judaism the official religion of Lostisland, endorsed by 30.8% of the voters, and on weekly shutting down Lostisland’s website for Shabbat observance, endorsed by 23.5%.
+A relative newcomer to Lostislandic politics, the Israeli radio broadcaster and video producer Elisha Mendelson, together with his nominee for Deputy Prime Minister, a Rabbi and Freemason Mordechai Linhart, rapidly came into prominence by pursuing environmentalism, free-market and direct democracy and received support from nearly one-third of the voters.
+The Federal Republic of Lostisland has a notable Jewish/Israeli community and these numbers correlate with last year’s referendums on proclaiming Judaism the official religion of Lostisland, endorsed by 30.8% of the voters, and on weekly shutting down of Lostisland’s website for Shabbat observance, endorsed by 23.5%.

-The winner of the second round will serve as the Prime Minister of Lostisland until at least 2022, unless decides to resign early.
+The winner of the second round will serve as the Prime Minister of Lostisland until at least 2022 unless he decides to resign early.